davidsneighbour/kollitsch.dev/README.md

 ## Setup development environment

 - Copy `.env.sample` to `.env` and fill in the values.
-This will be used by scripts and build systems for various tasks.
-You MUST NOT commit the `.env` file to the repository for obvious reasons.
-Take notes of your configuration data in something safe, like [Keybase](https://keybase.io/).
+This is used by scripts and the build systems for various tasks.
+You *must* commit the `.env` file to the repository for privacy and security reasons.
+Take notes of your configuration data somewhere safe, like [Keybase](https://keybase.io/).
-- To setup Algolia search fill in the API information from your [Algolia-Dashboard](https://www.algolia.com/account/api-keys/all) &gt; API keys.
+To set up Algolia search fill in the API information from your [Algolia-Dashboard](https://www.algolia.com/account/api-keys/all) &gt; API keys.
 - Run `npm install` to install all dependencies.
+-
-- Install and setup `pre-commit` if you intend to send commits to the repository.
-This will ensure that all commits adhere to the quality and security standards of this project.
+Install and set up `pre-commit` if you intend to send commits to the repository.
+This ensures that all commits adhere to the quality and security standards of this project.

  ```bash
  pip install pre-commit